infoxchange/pallet/README.md

 containers.
 It supports no-downtime upgrades and clustering, and is aimed to follow [12factor] as close as possible.

+The specification is written as a contract between a deployment system (referred to as Pallet hereafter) and an application represented by a Docker image.

 The standard is a work in progress, so there is no stable version yet.
 The specifications below can change without notice.

-The Pallet specification is a contract between a deployment system (referred to as Pallet hereafter) and an application represented by a Docker image.

-Multiple independent instances of the application - environments - can be running within Pallet at the same time.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be